 Unlike its exterior, which is imposing and large, the interior of the Everest is a good blend of utility and lifestyle, as it comes with some of the best toys in its segment and soft materials to boot.
 The top trim of the nameplate has a panoramic sunroof.
 You may not need this feature in the scorching hot sun, but when you want to let light into the cabin and a bit of heat, it’s there.
 It also has a third row that folds with a flip of a switch, which makes setting up for passengers six and seven, effortless.
 It also tumbles down so preparing for a big load is a breeze.

-The interior design is also a point of subjectivity, in terms of design, all of them have their merits, but the Everest takes the cake with its supple leather upholstery, and electronic assists in the interior.
+The interior design is also a point of subjectivity, in terms of design, all of them have their merits, but the Everest takes the cake with its supple leather upholstery and electronic assists in the interior.
 The cherry on top – literally – is the panoramic sunroof.
+Though we can also say that you don't really need a panoramic sunroof in the Philippines, and if we were to take it on premium-feel alone, any of these vehicles would be able to give you a good experience.

 Having tested all the SUVs, and since all models have independent suspension in the front, and a solid axle in the rear, the ride behavior is quite similar.
 What’s different are the tire profiles and the refinements that each of the brands have done to the under-chassis of their respective models.